TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-insert-delete.md

 {% include candid-image.html src="/assets/images/boring-spreadsheet.png" alt="The World's Most Boring Spreadsheet" %}

 Row keys are consecutive integers.
 Column identifiers are alphabetical codes, effectively consecutive base 26 integers.
 What happens if you insert a new row at the beginning of the spreadsheet?
 All the other rows move down one place to make room.
 All the other rows now have a different row key.
 What happens if you insert a new column at the beginning of the row?
 All the other columns move right one place to make room.
-All the other columns now have a different column key.
+All the other columns now have a different column identifier.
 Delete is similar with the remaining rows and columns moving the other way.

 Think about what would happen if you implemented your spreadsheet as a database.
 Insert and Delete could result in rewriting every row in the database.